 Note: Fireworks Cruises are listed in the photo above.
 However, these cruises launch from different resorts.
 Therefore, while you can rent a cruise here, you will have to travel to another resort to participate.

-Additionally, Port Orleans Riverside has five leisure or quiet pools spread out over the resort’s grounds.
-There are three pools located in the Alligator Bayou section of the resort and two pools in Magnolia Bend.
+Port Orleans Riverside has five leisure or quiet pools spread out over the resort’s grounds.
+Alligator Bayou has three quiet pools spread out amongst its buildings.
+They all look like the pool in the photo below.

 We have an entire article that details the different pools at the resort if you want to learn more.